 No rambling, get straight to the point without wasting time and words.
 Use keywords to catch the attention of your audience — people tend to scan emails before reading on.
 So draw them in by using words that tempt and encourage them to read on.

-Use easily recognizable sender names and clever, catchy subject lines.
+Use easily recognisable sender names and clever, catchy subject lines.

-Personalize your email campaign.
+Personalise your effective email campaign steps.
 And we don’t mean just putting a person’s name.
 We mean dynamic segmentation, deep understanding of your customer, leveraging real-time marketing and so on and so forth.
-It has been proven that personalization increases open rate by 26%.
+It has been proven that personalisation increases open rate by 26%.

 Step 3.
 Use visuals